Coledevelopment/wallet-nft-scanner/README.md

 # About the app
 This is a 48 hour "take-home test".

-## The apllication task is to create:
+## The application task is to create:
 A feature that displays a list of NFTs (Non-Fungible Tokens) of a given address.

 The list of NFTs should be displayed as a grid of cards, with each card displaying the